 What is the ICC Community Impact Fellowship?

-For the 2022-2023 academic year, ICC will select 75 undergraduate students to serve as ICC Community Impact Fellows on campuses nationwide.
-Fellows will attend a mandatory leadership training seminar in Washington, DC from August 1-3, 2022, and receive year-round support from ICC professionals.
-Fellows receive a $1,000 stipend to help defray their expenses as a Fellow.
+For the 2023-2024 academic year, ICC will select 80 undergraduate students to serve as ICC Community Impact Fellows on campuses nationwide.
+ICC Community Impact Fellows will attend a mandatory leadership training seminar in Washington, DC, from August 7-9, 2023, and receive year-round support from ICC professionals.
+Fellows receive a $1,000 stipend for their service.

-- Must attend a mandatory leadership training seminar in Washington, DC from August 1–3, 2022.*
+- Attend a mandatory leadership training seminar in Washington, DC, from August 7–9, 2023.

 - Civic engagement: Building support for Israel through direct involvement in student government.

 - Coalition building: Convening and fostering collaboration among representatives from various groups on campus.

 - Rapid response: Working with ICC staff to create and implement initiatives on campus in response to anti-Israel activities.

 - Politically-driven and passion for political activism through prior involvement with campus civic engagement.

 - Demonstrated ability to mobilize others to achieve a common goal.